ElHacker/vim-gitstatus/README.md

 vim-gitstatus.vim is a plugin for listing all the file paths that have differences between git's index file and the current HEAD commit.

-The modified file paths show up in vim's quickfix.
+The modified and new file paths show up in vim's quickfix.

 ### Demo